jonaddams/sign/memory.md

 ## Current Status Update (April 23, 2025)

 - Project plan is fully documented
-- Component structure for the documents route has been designed and initial implementation is complete
+- Component structure for the documents route has been designed and implementation is almost complete
-- DocumentFlowContext and basic multi-step navigation is implemented
+- DocumentFlowContext and multi-step navigation is implemented
 - Step 1 (Document Selection/Upload) with template saving functionality is complete
 - Step 2 (Recipient Configuration) with signer order functionality is implemented
+- Step 3 (Field Placement) implementation begun with drag and drop interface
-- Working on adding document expiration dates feature to DocumentSelection step
+- Document expiration dates feature has been added to DocumentSelection step
-- Database modifications for document expiration are in progress
+- Database modifications for document expiration have been completed
+- Date picker component has been updated for better usability
+- The signing workflow now uses document-level expiration dates instead of individual recipient deadlines
 - API endpoint requirements are identified and being implemented
 - Implementation schedule is being followed according to plan